McGill-CSB/RNAMoIP/README.txt

-RNAMoIP
+RNAMoIP 1.1 Development branch, might be buggy.

-	This software runs in command line and is written in python2.7 with the GUROBI4.6 python API.
+	This software runs in command line and is written in python2.7 with the GUROBI5.1 python API.

 DEPENDANCIES:
 	1) Python2.7